tardate/LittleArduinoProjects/Audio/AudioEffectsChips/H83A/README.md

 ## Notes

-The H-83A is yet another music chip, this time programmed with 12 tunes - a selection of Chinese poo and folk tunes.
+The H-83A is yet another music chip, this time programmed with 12 tunes - a selection of Chinese pop and folk tunes.
 I owe big thanks to [Ian Wang](https://github.com/whc2001) who provided the list of song titles.
 I've linked up some examples on YouTube: